1productaweek/react-modal-hooks/README.md

 ## Usage

+### Step 1 - Add the modal provider

-1. **Add the modal provider** to the root of your app (you can add it multiple times, but there is no need).
+Add the modal provider to the root of your app (you can add it multiple times, but there is no need).

 ```jsx